 Of course I know, now, that what we were going to have was going to be new, but it was going to be based on what we had learnt from this life changing, mind blowing, excruciatingly heart breaking and painful experience.
-To do that, as I always say, Rich had to face his fears (that I might leave), he had to step up to the plate and be brave, be sorry, and show it.
+To do that, as I always say, Danny had to face his fears (that I might leave), he had to step up to the plate and be brave, be sorry, and show it.

 I know that there’s gonna be a change

 Better find your way out of your fear

 If you wanna come with me

 In an earlier journal entry I had written how Danny had sent me a text and called me his ‘beautiful wife’.
 This was important because he was so afraid to approach me in many ways, even to call me a nickname he had used before ‘The War’.

 Danny had always called me his ‘Beautiful Wife’, in all the time we had been together, and he had me saved in his phone under ‘Beautiful Wifey.’
 But when they had been together ‘She’ had found my details in his phone and insisted that he save ‘her’ under a special name in his phone book.
 When I found it, (it was Gorgeous Girlfriend) I went fucking ballistic.
 I told Danny that I just wanted him to save me as Rose in his phone and nothing else (he was still not allowed To call me Rosie .
 So Danny having a name for me was now also ruined, like so many other things in my life.